TheRacingLion/Discord-SelfBot/README.md

 + A selfbot must not, under any circumstance, do "invite scraping".
 This is the action of detecting server invites in chat, and automatically joining a server using that invite.
 + As selfbots run under your account they are subject to the same Terms of Service.
 Meaning they should not spam, insult or demean others, post NSFW material, spread viruses or illegal material, etc. They have to follow the same rules that you follow.

-IF, and only if you accept the above rules of selfbots, then you may proceed.
+IF, and only if, you accept the above rules of selfbots, then you may proceed.

 # SelfBot Setup